-ZTE Blade V8 Pro is a likable-looking inexpensive phone – one that's all budget on the front and party on the texturized back.
+ZTE Blade V8 Pro is a likable-looking inexpensive phone – one that's all budget on the front and texturized party on the back.

 It measures 156 x 77 x 9.1mm, which means it isn't the slimmest smartphone, but it's easy enough to hold with one hand and fit in your skinny jeans pocket.

 The 5.5-inch Full HD display gives you a 1080p resolution that's perfectly fine for everyday use, but don't expect it to ever be suitable for a VR close-up.
-Often times, Quad HD screens look pixelated as it is.
+Often times, more pixel-dense Quad HD screens look pixelated as it is.

 Caution.
-This is a GSM-only phone – meaning in the US it won't work on Verizon or Sprint – but it does include a dual SIM card tray that can otherwise be used for a microSD card slot.
+This is a GSM-only phone – meaning in the US it won't work on Verizon or Sprint – but it does include a dual SIM card tray that can also be used for a microSD card slot.
 That's great for overseas use.

 Dual lens camera and battery life